1BitCode-Com/git-onboard/README.md

 ## Features

 - **Environment Preparation**: Detects and installs missing prerequisites (such as `git` and `ssh-keygen`) using the appropriate package manager (`apt`, `dnf`, `yum`, or `brew`).
-- **SSH Key Management**: Checks for an existing SSH key and generates one if needed, printing the public key for easy addition to your GitHub account.
+- **SSH Key Management**: Checks for an existing SSH key and generates one if needed, printing the public key for easy addition to your (GitHub, GitLab, Bitbucket) account.
 - **Git Repository Initialization**: Initializes the project directory as a Git repository if it isn't already.
 - **Custom `.gitignore` Support**: Interactively prompts you to specify directories, files, or file patterns (e.g., `*.mp3; report.pdf; *.jpeg`) that should be ignored by Git and appends them to a `.gitignore` file.
 - **Commit and Push Automation**: Stages all files, creates a commit with a message of your choice on a specified branch, and pushes to the remote repository.